Jr Diamond Rockhounds Club Program

 - Small flashlights

 - 12-oz clear berry containers

-Again, we thank all of our Club members for your help with donations.
+Again, we thank all of our Rimstones Club members for your help with donations.

-In year’s past, we have introduced Fossils to the students and when asked, “What is a fossil?” one young man answered, “Oh, I know.
+In previous years, we have introduced Fossils to the students and when asked, “What is a fossil?” one young man answered, “Oh, I know.
 My grandpa, because that’s what my grandma calls him.”
-In this area, as you all know, we are blessed with a large number of fossils so the students are excited to go find them.
-I wish to thank Lynne Wheeler and the Zimmerman’s for the fossils they continue to donate to the program.
+Living by the Rim, as you all know, we are blessed with a large number of fossils so the students are excited to go find them.
+The program Directors wish to thank Lynne Wheeler and the Zimmermans for the fossils they continue to donate to the program.

-The Pebble Buck Store is busy with purchases by the students.
+The Pebble Buck Store continues to support the students.
 If any club members have extra stone jewelry please donate it to the store, since these kids really enjoy buying for their special families.

 One of the student programs is, “What makes color in stones?”
-We are asking all of our PRRC members to donate small polished BRIGHT COLORED stones for this project.
+We are asking all of our Rimstones Club members to donate small polished BRIGHT COLORED stones for this project.
 Get those tumblers out and get them tumbling for our kids!
 We are thanking you in advance.”

 Petrified wood has been one of our programs and we wish to thank the Gillespies, the Bagshaws and Lynne Wheeler for their donations of different woods for this program.

-The students send a special THANK YOU to all of you.
+The students say THANK YOU to you all.

 Dear Rimstone Rock Club members: